fkyeeb/H2O/tutorials/tutorial.md

 ```console
 h2o map_dupl -t processed_trees -s ERIC_ASTRAL_rooted_unpruned.tre
 ```
+> [!TIP]
+> The consensus tree topology affects the count.
+If you found a better supported consensus tree, then it may be good to run `map_dupl` again with that tree.

 ## 2.3 Output
 Without specifying a different output directory, a folder named `other_output/` will be created.
 Inside the folder, there will be: